Loss Control Insights for Contractors

-Protect Your Equipment from Theft
+Protect Your Heavy Equipment from Theft

 If your equipment is unavailable—whether it’s out of commission for repairs or stuck at another jobsite—your work suffers.
 And a long-term absence because of theft could really put you behind.
 You may not worry much about stolen assets, but theft is the most common cause of loss for equipment covered by inland marine policies, followed by collision and fire damage.
 Help make sure your equipment is ready when you need it by protecting it from theft and vandals.